fxstein/GoProX/README.md

 ExifTool wrapper to process common Exif metadata from GoPro Media files for use in other Apps like Apple Photos.

+> This is currently early work in progress...

 Simple little zsh script developed for macOS to process GoPro media files from cameras like the Hero 8, Hero 9 and Hero 10 as well as the GoPro Max.